PRETgroup/goFB/README.md

     	Specifies the name of the top level fbt-type file.
 If blank, no top file will be generated.
   -ti
-    	(Experimental flag) Include the T-CREST header files in fbtypes.h -tuspm
+    	(Experimental flag) Include the T-CREST header files in fbtypes.h -tsspm
+    	(Experimental flag) When building for T-CREST processor, will put BFBs onto SPM before running/evicting them.
+Also includes -ti.
+  -tuspm
-    	(Experimental flag) When building for T-CREST processor, will put FBs into _SPM memory, also includes -ti
+    	(Experimental flag) When building for T-CREST processor, will put all FBs into _SPM memory.
+Also includes -ti

 ```

+## Examples

+The `examples` directory provides support for creating your own networks with goFB.

-Three example networks {BottlingPlant, Pointless, and testgoFB} can be used with the C compiler.
+Under the `examples/c` directory are the straightforward and simple examples that can be used immediately.
+Three example networks {BottlingPlant, Pointless, and testgoFB} are provided here.

+### Other examples

-There are also experimental networks for use on the multi-core T-CREST architecture.
-Using these has a more complicated setup and is not recommended for casual use at this time.
+There are other examples, not recommended for casual use:

+`examples/c_odes` provides networks used in testing HFB functionality.

+`examples/c_tcrest` provides networks used in testing the support for the T-CREST embedded time-predictable platform.

+`examples/vhdl` provides networks used in the experimentation for IEC61499-to-vhdl compilation.